Northern Ireland Office: History

 After partition in 1924 the Dublin Castle administration was largely replaced by the Parliament of Northern Ireland with the Northern Ireland Department of the Home Office handling the oversight from London, with some extremely important decisions such as sending of British Army soldiers to Northern Ireland in 1969 being made by the Home Secretary.
 In March 1972 with the Troubles worsening and the UK Government losing confidence in the Northern Ireland Government, direct rule from Westminster was introduced.

 The formation of the NIO put Northern Ireland on the same level as Scotland and Wales, where the Scottish Office and Welsh Office were established in 1885 and 1965 respectively.
 The NIO assumed policing and justice powers from the Ministry of Home Affairs.
 NIO junior ministers were placed in charge of other Northern Ireland Civil Service departments.

 Direct rule was seen as a temporary measure, with a power-sharing devolution preferred as the solution.
 Under the Northern Ireland (Temporary Provisions) Act 1972, the Secretary of State for Northern Ireland replaced the Governor of Northern Ireland and direct rule was annually renewed by a vote in Parliament.

 The Sunningdale Agreement in 1973 resulted in a brief, power-sharing Northern Ireland Executive, which was ended by the Ulster Workers' Council strike on 28 May 1974.
 The Northern Ireland Constitutional Convention (1975–1976) and Northern Ireland Assembly (1982–1986) were unsuccessful in restoring devolved government.
 After the Anglo-Irish Agreement on 15 November 1985, the UK Government and Irish Government co-operated more closely on security and political matters.

 Following the Good Friday Agreement on 10 April 1998, devolution returned to Northern Ireland on 2 December 1999.
 The Northern Ireland Executive was suspended on 15 October 2002 and direct rule returned until devolution was restored on 8 May 2007.

 The devolution of policing and justice powers on 12 April 2010 transferred many of the NIO's previous responsibilities to the Northern Ireland Assembly and its devolved government, the Northern Ireland Executive.
 The Department of Justice is now responsible for those matters.
 This transfer of power resulted in a smaller Northern Ireland Office, comparable to the Scotland Office and Wales Office.

-Current ministers
+Ministers

-The NIO ministers are as follows:
+The NIO ministers are as follows, with cabinet members in bold:

-As Attorney General for England and Wales, The Rt Hon.
-Michael Ellis QC MP is Advocate General for Northern Ireland, advising the UK Government on Northern Ireland law.
+As Attorney General for England and Wales, The Lord Hermer PC KC is Advocate General for Northern Ireland, advising the UK Government on Northern Ireland law.